microsoft/fluentui/packages/react-components/react-table/Spec.md

 column has some design differences and supports secondary content which can contain extra instructions or description.

+### Column actions

+Each cell can support optional buttons/actions that only appear when focused or the row is hovered.

 #### Cell media

 A cell can also include a media item such as an icon or an avatar positioned at the start of the cell.